balderdashy/sails-docs/anatomy/myApp.md

-### More Info

 # myApp/config/csrf.js
 ### Purpose
 This file defines how your Sails app handles CSRF and contains settings for configuring it.

 Cross-Site Request Forgery Protection tokens are like a tracking chip.
 While a session tells the server that a user "is who they say they are", a csrf token tells the server "you are where you say you are".

-When enabled, all non-GET requests to the Sails server must be accompanied by a special token, identified as the '_csrf' parameter.
+When enabled, all non-GET requests to the Sails server must be accompanied by a special token, identified as the `_csrf` parameter.

 This option protects your Sails app against cross-site request forgery (or CSRF) attacks.
 A would-be attacker needs not only a user's session cookie, but also this timestamped, secret CSRF token, which is refreshed/granted when the user visits a URL on your app's domain.